Eurasia

-Eurasia (/jʊəˈreɪʒə/ yoor-AY-zhə, /alsoUK-S@/ --shə) is the largest continental area on Earth, comprising all of Europe and Asia.
-According to some models of the world, physio-graphically, Eurasia is a single continent.
-The concept of Europe and Asia as distinct continents dates back to antiquity, but their borders have historically been subject to change.
+Eurasia (/jʊərˈeɪʒə/ yoor-AY-zhə, /alsoUK-ʃə/ --shə), is the largest continental area on Earth, comprising all of Europe and Asia.
+According to some models of the world, physio-graphically, Eurasia is a single supercontinent.
+The concept of Europe and Asia as distinct continents dates back to antiquity, and is largely cultural, but their borders have historically been subject to change.
 For example, the ancient Greeks originally included Africa in Asia but classified Europe as separate land.
 Eurasia is connected to Africa at the Suez Canal, and the two are sometimes combined to describe the largest contiguous landmass on Earth, Afro-Eurasia.

 History

-Eurasia has been the host of many ancient civilizations, including those based in Mesopotamia, Egypt, the Indus Valley and China.
+Eurasia has been the host of many ancient civilizations, including those based in Mesopotamia, Egypt, the Indus Valley, and China.
 In the Axial Age (mid-first millennium BCE), a continuous belt of civilizations stretched through the Eurasian subtropical zone from the Atlantic to the Pacific.
 This belt became the mainstream of world history for two millennia.

 New connections emerged between the subregions of Eurasia from the Age of Discovery onwards, with the Iberians discovering new maritime routes in the 1490s, and the 1869 completion of the Suez Canal having paved the way for direct passage through the Indo-Mediterranean and the wave of Western European "New Imperialism" that dominated Africa and Asia until the mid-20th century.
 The communist presence in Eurasia (primarily driven by the Soviet Union) then dominated much of the continent until the end of the Cold War in 1991.